vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

       Override vendor attribute defined by the image.

     `--jobs` *n*
-      How many image should be built in parallel.
+      How many images should be built in parallel.
 Defaults to `1`.

 `test` [*options*] `all`|*image*[`,`*image...*] [*test*[`,`*test...*]]
   Run one or more tests on all or selected images.
 If the image is not